DavidPeterWatson/Coding/Coding.md

 Vulnerability Exposure ~ Identifying and averting common vulnerabilities like Cross-Site Scripting [XSS], Injection, Buffer Overflow, Excessive Disclosure, etc. Although many controls are inapplicable and can be ignored, a STIG [e.g., Application Security STIG 4.3] provides an excellent vulnerability checklist.

 Malware Discovery ~ This often-overlooked, and very special code-review objective looks for segments of code that appear extraneous, questionable, or flat-out weird.
 The intent is to discover back doors, Trojans, and time bombs.
 I say often-overlooked because the very idea of malware and malicious intent may ring overly dramatic to some developers.
-However - particularly in today&#39;s peril-ridden world - malevolent code is a very real threat and should not be overlooked… especially by USG agencies and departments like the DoD.
+However - particularly in today's peril-ridden world - malevolent code is a very real threat and should not be overlooked… especially by USG agencies and departments like the DoD.

 Of the four objectives, malware is the only one that requires human detection.
 A program containing an obvious back door can be scanned using a tool like Fortify and come out looking as clean as the driven snow.